Probabilistic Categorical Adversarial Attack & Adversarial Training: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel probabilistic optimization formulation for attacking models with categorical input.
-Our framework significantly improves the time efficiency compared with greedy methods and shows promising empirical performance across different datasets.
-Furthermore, we design an adversarial training method based on the proposed probabilistic attack that achieves better robustness.
+In this paper, we propose a novel probabilistic framework, PCAA, to bridge the gap between categorical data and continuous data, which allows us to easily adapt gradient-based attacking methods in continuous data to categorical data.
+Our framework significantly improves the optimality-efficiency trade-off compared with search-based methods and shows promising empirical performance across different datasets.
+Furthermore, we adapt defenses in continuous data to categorical data through the proposed framework and achieve better robustness.
+Our future work will pursue transferring other advanced methods designed for the continuous domain, such as certified defenses~\citep{cohen2019certified}, to the categorical domain.